danielwoodie/fireplace/content/_index.md

   enable: false

 features:
   description: FIRE isn't just about money.
-We cover money but <br> we also explore topics in neuroscience and behavioral economics.
+We cover money but <br> we also explore cover psychology to help <br> you build wealth confidently.
   enable: true
   features_blocks:
   - content: Our calculators help you understand things like "How much do I need to retire?" or "Will my money last?"